 Send an email to firstname.lastname@example.org to find out more these opportunities.

-Please also note that later on in 2017, the new CSP Virtual Learning Environment will provide members with new and updated resources for practice educators.
-In the meantime, use the suggestions below for interim help and guidance:
+Please also note that later on in 2017, the new CSP Learning Hub will provide members with new and updated resources for practice educators.
+In the meantime, use the links below for further guidance:

 - Department of Health (2013): Introduction of Tariffs for Education and Training.

 - Guidance for CSP members on professional and public liability insurance and related issues

 - NHS Education for Scotland : AHP Practice Education: Supporting education in the workplace

 - ‘Practice makes perfect: Learning from student practice education, Frontline, 19 February 2014

 - CPD and student practice education, Frontline, 5 March 2014

 - Advice Line: Lessons from Practice, Frontline, 1 October 2014